peo3/cgroup-utils/README.md

 ##cgutil configs

-This subcommand show you configurations of cgroups.
+This command show you configurations of cgroups.
 By default, it shows only changed configurations.

 ###Example output